iSith/experimental-editor/README.md

 # experimental-editor
-An editor I made to test it out.
+A text editor made with HTML and CSS